 Within the field of Church History, the Institute seeks to understand and interpret the experience of the most influential personalities, brotherhoods and community movements from the late 19th and 20th centuries, and the inheritance of the Russian New Martys and Confessors.

 The Institute runs theological and research conferences, roundtables, seminars in Orthodox Christian Ecclesiology, Missiology and Catechetics, Liturgics, the History of church/society relations, Christian Anthropology, Philosophy, Biblical Studies, Sociology of Religion, Social Work and the Teaching of the faith.
 Since 2013, SFI has regularly held a Physics and Theology Conference with the participation scholar Alexey Starobinsky, one of the leading thinkers in modern cosmology, and other leading theoretical physicists.
 Since 1995, the Institute has run its annual Meeting of the Lord Research Conference for students, graduate students and younger teachers.

-The research Journal of St. Philaret’s Institute is a scholarly review journal listed by the State Commission for Academic Degrees and Titles under the rubric, “Theology” (26.00.01).
-On a quarterly basis, the SPhI Journal publishes articles from the fields of Theology and Philosophy, History, Biblical Studies, Liturgics, Sacramentology, Religious Studies and the Sociology of Religion.
+The Quarterly Journal of St. Philaret’s Institute is a scholarly review journal listed by the State Commission for Academic Degrees and Titles under the rubric, “Theology” (26.00.01).
+On a quarterly basis, the SFI Journal publishes articles from the fields of Theology and Philosophy, History, Biblical Studies, Liturgics, Sacramentology, Religious Studies and the Sociology of Religion.